xptech/cmr-csw/README.md

 ### GetRecords ###
 ##### Quick summary #####
-* The GetRecords request is only supported via POST.
-While GCMD advertizes GET support, it does not actually support GET.
-CWIC CSW only supports POST and returns a meaningful error when a GET is received.
+* The CMR CSW GetRecords request is only supported via POST.
 GCMD does not support GetRecords GET even though it is in the GetCapabilities.
 Neither does CWIC but CWIC returns a meaningful error message (REQUEST_EXCEPTION: UNRECOGNIZED_REQUEST - Only Getcapabilities, DescribeRecord and GetRecordById supported for HTTP GET method).
-I believe that the reason is that you can't express meaningful queries via the query parameters unless you support some basic CQL.
-The only way I saw that accessed was via POST and request payloads that contain the query / filter.
-For now I will ensure that the GetRecords GET always return an exception stating that only post is supported.
-I will also remove get for GetRecords from the GetCapabilities response.
+Probably the reason is that one can't express meaningful queries via the query parameters unless one supports some basic CQL.
+The only way CWIC and GCMD CSW support GetRecords is via POST and request payloads that contain the query / filter.
+For now the CMR CSW GetRecords GET always returns an exception stating that only POST is supported.
+That is also reflected in the CMR CSW GetCapabilities response.

 ##### Issues #####